The Sims 4 expansion packs: Seasons and weather

 Seasons introduces weather and seasons as its primary core mechanics.
-The various new forms of weather allow Sims to live their everyday lives in brand new ways.
+The various new forms of weather allow Sims to live their everyday lives in new ways.
 The four seasons of spring, summer, fall and winter also shape the entire lives of Sims, allowing for new activities, festivities and more.
 During summer, heatwaves and hot temperatures are prominent, while in winter snowfalls are an everyday occurrence alongside freezing temperatures.
 Spring and fall are the seasons with heavy rainfalls and either cold or warm temperatures, depending on the season.

 All worlds have their own unique climates with different weather patterns, including rainy, cloudy, sunny and snowy.
 During rainfall, Sims are able to jump on water puddles created by the rain, or save money by taking showers in them outside.
 Rainy weather mostly happens during spring and fall, but is also probable during summer.
-Thunderstorms may appear as well, giving Sims tense emotions and lighting all over the neighborhood.
+Thunderstorms may appear as well, giving Sims tense emotions and lightning all over the neighborhood.
 Snow is the equivalent of rain during winter and usually happens when the temperature reaches cold.
 Snow will land on the ground, roofs and outdoor furniture and Sims can create snow angels and snowpals.
 Cloudy and sunny weather appear on all four seasons and usually only have environmental changes.
 Worlds also have different weather for their current season.
 For example, in Oasis Springs there might be no snow in winter, while Willow Creek would be covered in snow.

 Temperature is another big mechanic introduced in Seasons.
 Temperature adapts to the current weather and season, and have various effects on the environment and Sims themselves.
 When temperatures become too hot, Sims will start wearing their hot weather clothing, or else they will die from overheating.
 Heatwaves are also prominent during summer, that are deadly to Sims who are not prepared.
 During winter, cold temperatures tend to happen, with the opposite effects of hot temperatures.
 Sims will start wearing their winter clothing and fishing, for example, becomes unavailable.